gallenc/opennms-tutorials-1/session4/Exercise4-1-answer.md

 ```

-A complete answer is here : [translator-configuration.xml](../session4/Exercise4-1-answer/translator-configuration.xml)
+A complete answer is here with all of the event translations : [translator-configuration.xml](../session4/Exercise4-1-answer/translator-configuration.xml)

 ---
 **NOTE**
-You will need to translate all of the required raise and clear traps.
+* You will need to translate all of the required raise and clear traps.
   If a simple alarm configuration is adopted which uses the varbind paramameter within the reduction and clear keys, then only two translations would be needed.
 ---

 If you inject a trap through the `camera-controller`, you will see two sets of events and alarms are generated.